 Company law

-- Health & Home Ltd (in liquidation) and others v Elite Property Holdings Limited and others (claim no: BL-2021-001722): Acting for a company in liquidation and its liquidators in a claim against former directors, shareholders and associated companies to recover over £2 million alleged to be due in debt, by reason of unlawful dividends, and as compensation for company assets sold at an undervalue prior to a creditor’ voluntary liquidation.
+- Health & Home Ltd (in liquidation) and others v Elite Property Holdings Limited and others [2025] EWHC 839 (Ch): Acting for a company in liquidation and its liquidators in a claim against former directors, shareholders and associated companies to recover over £2.9 million due in debt, by reason of unlawful dividends, and as compensation for company assets sold at an undervalue prior to a creditors’ voluntary liquidation.

-- Re DeceasedUmbrella.com Limited (claim nos: CR-2021-000623 & CR-2017-006482): Acting for the liquidators in a claim against a former director, seeking an account of certain dealings which are alleged to constitute wrongful dissipation of over £1million of company assets to preferred third parties in the face of the company’s impending insolvency.
+- Re DeceasedUmbrella.com Limited (claim nos: CR-2021-000623 & CR-2017-006482): Acted for the successful liquidators in a claim against a former director, seeking an account of certain dealings which were held to constitute wrongful dissipation of over £1million of company assets to preferred third parties in the face of the company’s impending insolvency.

 - Aliyev v.
 Partner Capital and others (claim no. QB-2018-000502): £200,000 claim for damages where an investor alleged breach of contractual and fiduciary duties said to have been owed to him by two companies and various directors of the second company, where the investor engaged the services of the first company to advise the investor in acquiring a shareholding in the second company.